mpfdj/TodoAPI/README.md

 # JPA derived query method names
 For nested properties in Spring Data JPA you must include And between predicates, and use underscores (_) to traverse associations.

+# Define customerized JPA queries
+Use JPQL

+# Set rollback to false so the SpringBootTests are not automatically rolled back
+@Rollback(false)